KevinL0206/spotify_stats_project_live/README.md

 **Personal Spotify Analytics Web App**

 **Overview:**
 This is a web application that provides personalized Spotify analytics to users.
 It utilizes the Django framework for the backend to access the Spotify API and retrieve user data.
-Python is used in Django views and for making API calls.
 The frontend is designed using HTML, CSS, and JavaScript for an intuitive user interface.

 **Features:**